Fidosodd/RandomSelection/README.md

-# RandomSelectionChromeExtension
+# RandomSelection
-Selects a random line from a text document.
+Chrome extension that selects a random line from a text document.